When we speak of creativity in business and marketing – what exactly do we mean by that?

 There are more cost-effective ways for smaller companies to do their research.
 Facebook groups where your audience is active can be particularly effective.
 Quora is a platform where you can ask questions or view threads around the subject matters that are relevant for your customers or clients.

 For those with a limited budget don’t forget to tap into one vital resource – your own clients and potential customers including friends and family.
 Also, ask clients for feedback as to what works and what doesn’t is also crucial to see what elements you may be missing in your own services.

 This can provide you with insights on how you can better serve your clients and customers but also what their pain points are and how your product or service can help.

 It is data and insights provided by the client that help provide agencies with material to help develop a creative comms campaign.
 It provides a solid base or truth – marketing can be the creative way of communicating that truth.

 Think about the message you want to promote and all the ways you can drive the ‘talkability’ factor.
 If media coverage is required then the campaign needs to stand up to scrutiny.
 Media require expert opinion, case studies, data or insights to back up any claims made.

 Surveys are a popular way for brands to convey the thoughts of the public to help piggyback a company’s message.
 Next time you read a headline on what the nation think or do, read further to see the company who’s commenting.
-Note their relevance to the news and how they’re promoting their expertise, products and services on the back of these findings.
+Note their relevance to the news and how they’re promoting their products and services on the back of these findings.

 Case Study – Will The Real Mr Darcy Please Stand Up